kanaka/mal/chuck/chuck.md

     holding the argument list and debug print a function, you'll see it being recognized as a function, yet you can't store it anywhere for passing it around
+  - This is not quite right as you can store it in an `Object`, just not call it in any way or cast it to a function type
   - So you get to implement functors and closures yourself...
   - A functor is a class with a call method taking an argument list and executing the code of the function you intend to pass around
   - To use it, store an instance of its class somewhere, then use its call method with an argument list
+  - Closures can be implemented with a data structure holding a snapshot of the current environment, the parameter list and AST, the last two being a way of representing an anonymous function.
 - Other oddities
   - strict distinction between assigning values and references with two separate operators for them (`<<` for array append doesn't